RAINBOW OR RAINCLOUDS?

 Do you also find yourself being ambushed by inspirational quotes jumping out at you everywhere like unwanted telemarketers?
 Springing up like daisies.
-Actually, make that weeds.
+Actually, make those weeds.
 They are on TV, in magazines and newspapers, on Facebook, Instagram, YouTube, Pinterest, LinkedIn, TikTok, etc ad nauseum.

-Even grumpy Twitter gets showered with glitter and rainbows every now and again.
+Even grumpy Twitter gets showered with glitter and rainbows now and again.

 Spend one day counting all the motivational quotes that bombard you and you’ll see what I mean.

 With all this positivity the world should be a much better place.
 And we should, at the very least, be happy, motivated achievers all day long.
 Well (spoiler alert), it's not working.
 In fact, it's downright demotivating.
 And a key reason why is that most of what's out there does not pass the test of reason or logic.